vishxgowda/DS-Activity/README.md

 The repository contains the following files:

 - **project.c**: The C source code that implements the TV show scheduler.
-- **CS Report.pdf**: A detailed report that documents the project, including its features, implementation details, and design considerations.
+- **DS Report.pdf**: A detailed report that documents the project, including its features, implementation details, and design considerations.

 ## Input Data